JusteKav/PourMoi/README.md

 ![image](https://user-images.githubusercontent.com/90303972/156739865-a791dfe7-6750-49fc-894b-2424ee8a9824.png)

-PourMoi is an e-shop where you can buy high-quality jewelry made of silver or gold.
+PourMoi is an e-shop dublicate (only for testing different styles and commands).
 It does not currently have full functionality, but the following features are available:

 - registration and login
 - authentication and authorisation